Speed Up Your Org: When to Require Approval

 Mind the Default

-The interesting thing about approvals is that they essentially mean a default answer of “no.” “Can I do x?”
-“No, unless you get approval.”
+The interesting thing about approvals is that their being required means a default answer of “no.” “Can I do x?”
+“No—unless you get approval.”

 This can be legitimate, and approvals can be a critical requirement.